enriquelara11/Cyclistic/README.md

 While the missing values may have an impact on our overall analysis, we feel we have enough data to compensate for any bias introduced by such missing values.

-## Cleaning our Data
+### Cleaning our Data
 Cleaning our data is an important step in the Data Analysis process since it eliminates flaws that could render our data useless.

-We begin by installing/loading the required libraries for our analysis.
+> We begin by installing/loading the required libraries for our analysis:
 ```{r}
 ## Required Libraries
 library(tidyverse)